 Batiste began playing and was in a junior band with his cousins.

 "We were into video-game music and I was studying classical piano at the time," he said.
-"When I was a teenager, I was drawn to jazz because of the challenge it would present.
-I liked that I could improvise and be spontaneous."

 He began studying with the great New Orleans educators, like Alvin Batiste and Ellis Marsalis and attended New Orleans Center for Creative Arts (NOCCA).